OpenSourceEconomics/skillmodels/docs/source/index.rst

 Most of the code is unit tested.
 Furthermore, the results have been compared to the Fortran code by CHS for two basic models with hypothetical data from their `replication files`_.

-The following documentation is ordered from high-level to low-level.
-To get started it is sufficient to read about Model specifications and Basic usage.
-Reading more is only necessary if you want to extend the code or understand the implementation details.

 **Citation**